fernanucm/PLBASIC/README.md

 	Returns a string with the `n` leftmost characters of `str`.

 * `RIGHT$(str,n)`
-	Returns a string with the n rightmost characters of str.
+	Returns a string with the n rightmost characters of `str`.

 * `MID$(str,n1,n2)`
-	Returns a string with `n2` characters long starting at position `n1` in str.
+	Returns a string with `n2` characters long starting at position `n1` in `str`.

 * `TAB(n)`
   Specifies how many spaces before next printing.
 It is used as part of `PRINT`.